yssource/rhai/README.md

 x = 123;            // syntax error - cannot assign to constant
 ```

-Constants must be assigned a _value_ not an expression.
+Constants must be assigned a _value_, not an expression.

 ```rust
 const x = 40 + 2;   // syntax error - cannot assign expression to constant